Medicare Part A & B

 - You’re living with Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease.

-Is Medicare the Right Choice for You?
+Are Medicare Part A and B the Right Choice for You?

-- If you want prescription drug coverage, you can join a separate Part D plan from a private health insurance carrier.
+- If you want prescription drug coverage, you can join a separate Medicare Part D plan from a private health insurance carrier.

 - You can use any doctor or hospital that accepts Medicare, anywhere in the U.S.